BY BUST Magazine

 Watching artist Shantell Martin draw is like witnessing a zen archer in action.
 Her lines are fluid and decisive.
 There is lightness to her movement and it is easy to tell that she finds it incredibly satisfying to glide that black ink pen over her pristine white walls.
-She occasionally hesitates, but there are no mistakes.Last spring Shantell invited me to her Bed-Stuy home as she was beginning to draw on the walls of her bedroom.
-She actually wrote my ...
-Read More
+She occasionally hesitates, but there are no mistakes.

 on Jul 03, 2012